zm711/NeuralAnalysis/README.md

 ### Latency Data
-generating latency values can be tricky.
+Generating latency values can be a bit tricky since they rely on a lot of assumptions about the underlying distribution of the spiking data.
 There are multiple strategies.
-I'm working on generating a permutation based code, but currently I've implemented two different latency styles.
-For Chase and Young 2007 they use a poisson distribution to check for the first spike which causes deviation from the base rate, lambda.
-Since many neurons I'm interested have low baseline rates and likly do not follow poisson I also implement a strategy adapted from Mormann et al. 2008 taking first spike amongst events and then taking the median amongst each trial.
+I'm working on generating a permutation based code, but currently I've implemented two different latency calculations.
+One is based on Chase and Young 2007 where they use a poisson distribution to check for the first spike which causes deviation from the base rate, lambda.
+Since many neurons I'm interested have low baseline rates and likly do not follow a poisson I also implement a strategy adapted from Mormann et al. 2008 taking first spike among events and then taking the median among each trial.
+The decision point is my code is currently firing rates of less than 2 Hz (as suggested by Mormann et al).
 Stored as an attribute in the class under `ClusterAnalysis.latency` in the form of a nested dict with np.arrays inside.

 ```python
 myNeuron.latency(time_bin_size=0.05, bsl_win=[[-10,-5]], event_win=[[0,10]]) # nested lists are required
 ```

 ### Neuron metrics (depth etc)
 Once the raw waveform data has been generated we can look for depth, duration, amplitude, and for multishank (only one implementation currently dual stacked H7 Cambridge Neurotech) position.
 The functions perform a lot of matrix math and list comprehensions to find the different values.
+In short we generate the depth based on the weigthed average of the spike amplitudes on the different electrodes of the probe.
+Amplitude is determined by finding the maximal waveform and then taking the difference from its min and max values.
+The peak-trough duration is determined by finding the index of minimum value and then finding the number of samples between the min and max value.
+For medial-lateral position the weighted average of the x coords are given and then organized into shank 1,2,3,4 and depending on lateraility of the probe position give a medial or lateral identity.
 These values are stored as attributes in the class: `max_waveform`, `waveform_dur` (the peak-trough duration), `waveform_depth` (corrected for shank if depth give in `set_labels`), `waveform_amps`, `shank_dict` (for stack H7 only currently).

 ```python
 myNeuron.waveform_vals()